sk-pathak/wayback-discover-diff/README.md

 - /simhash?url={URL}&year={YEAR}

-  Which returns all the timestamps for which a simhash value exists in the DB for that specific URL and year with the following       format : [["TIMESTAMP_VALUE", "SIMHASH_VALUE"]]
+  Which returns all the timestamps for which a simhash value exists in the DB for that specific URL and year with the following       format : [["total number of captures", XXX],["TIMESTAMP_VALUE", "SIMHASH_VALUE"]]

   Returns JSON { captures	[…], job_status	"COMPLETE" } if there are simhash values in the DB and that job is completed.